 What’s even more interesting is that obesity is one of those conditions which is not treated similarly to other common medical conditions.

-Compare obesity to that of high blood pressure:
+Compare obesity to high blood pressure:

 It is well known that having high blood pressure is something that may eventually kill you.
 High blood pressure leads to an increased risk of stroke and heart disease and it’s something you want to treat.

-While the treatment for high blood pressure is largely the same: use high blood pressure medications, at least doctors understand that there are MANY different conditions which can lead to high blood pressure, some of which are actually reversible.
+While the treatment for high blood pressure is largely the same: use high blood pressure medications, at least doctors understand that there are MANY different conditions that can lead to high blood pressure, some of which are actually reversible.

 Conditions such as kidney issues, obesity, sleep apnea, certain medications, diet, and some cancers (4) can all cause high blood pressure which can be reversed.

 It would be silly to treat these patients with high blood pressure medication without at least considering the CAUSE of the blood pressure (even though this does happen).